Aka-The-Archivist/aka.docs/docs/getting-started/structure.md

 In the file there is an example of a global middleware that logs the requests.

 :::note
-This middleware function uses the express app.use() method to attach itself to every request before they are passed to other middleware or routes.
+This middleware function uses the aka app.use() method to attach itself to every request before they are passed to other middleware or routes.
 It logs the HTTP method, the URL, and the remote IP address of the incoming request.
 :::

 ## /public

 The folder contains all the files that are served by the server, such as CSS, images, videos, JavaScript, and other static assets.
-These files are served using the default middleware provided by Express, which can be configured in the use.js file located in the config folder.
+These files are served using the default middleware provided by Aka, which can be configured in the use.js file located in the config folder.

 :::note